vfcastr/Zabbix-IBM-Storwize-Template/README.md

-# 📡 Zabbix Template - IBM Storwize via SSH
+# 📡 Zabbix Template - IBM Spectrum Virtualize via SSH

-Template for monitoring IBM Storwize (v3700, v5000, v7000, SVC) via SSH in Zabbix 7+ environments.
+This template collects metrics from storage solutions which are built with the IBM Spectrum Virtualize software.
+Storage solutions built with the IBM Spectrum Virtualize software are the IBM FlashSystem V9000 system, the IBM SAN Volume Controller and the IBM Storwize Family

+The template was tested on Storewise v7000 e Flashsystem 9100.

 > ✅ Designed for production environments using a read-only user.